Skyscanner/backpack/contributing.md

 ### React component

-Each React component has its own subdirectory `packages/bpk-component-<component-name>`, where the npm module is stored.
-For it to be properly published, create a `package.json` starting at version `0.0.0` and take inspiration from existing packages in terms of structure.
+Use `npm run create-component` to create a new skeleton React component.
+Once this is created, use existing components for code style inspiration.

 We use [CSS Modules](https://github.com/css-modules/css-modules) along with [BEM](http://getbem.com/) to prevent collisions and accidental overwrites in CSS.

-#### Storybook

-Create a `stories.js` file and use it to list all the different possible states of your component.
-Check out Storybook's documentation for more details, and also check out the `stories.js` files of existing components.

-> Make sure you import your new component's stories into Storybook by adding it to `.storybook/config.js`.

-#### Testing

-React components need to be properly unit tested.
-We use [jest](https://facebook.github.io/jest/)'s snapshot testing, but depending on the complexity of your component, you may want to add additional tests.

-#### Readme

-Create a `readme.md` file that shows how to install and use your component.
-It should also include a table of the component's props, PropTypes and their default values.
-Take inspiration from existing components.

 ### Documentation